Grandpa's Ghost

-The band's next release was a 2CD set in 2001, Stardust and Smog/Early Autumn Waltz with disc one largely acoustic and disc two continuing the experimentation of Il Baccio.
+The band's next release was a 2-CD set in 2001, Stardust and Smog/Early Autumn Waltz with disc one largely acoustic and disc two continuing the experimentation of Il Baccio.
 Bassist Mark Robke and drummer Pat Kennett departed the band shortly after its recording with engineer Jack Petracek joining on drums.
 Another two disc set, (The Tumble/Love Version), followed in late 2002, which featured a murkier, noisier sound with one reviewer describing it as "an all-out assault on the senses".
 The trio embarked on a national tour with Mike Watt to support the album.